 In case of an active shooter, explosion, car collision or farming accident causing traumatic bleeding, it’s important to know how to respond.
 That’s why Sanford Health is offering classes and helping to fund bleeding-control kits.

-As of late August, more than 1 million people around the world have been trained to Stop the Bleed, according to the American College of Surgeons.
-The life-saving program, which turns bystanders into immediate responders, continues its global training efforts as it enters its fourth year.
+More than 1 million people around the world have been trained to Stop the Bleed, according to the American College of Surgeons.
+The life-saving program turns bystanders into immediate responders.

 In South Dakota, where Sanford Health is based, all 877 schools have or will receive a minimum of five kits per school through a Stop the Bleed grant.
 Sanford Health has given more than $20,000 toward the $202,000 program.
 Kits for South Dakota’s 200 universities are yet to be funded and will come at an additional cost.

-Speakers at a recent Stop the Bleed class at Sanford Health said they’d like to make bleeding-control skills as common as CPR.
+Speakers at a recent Stop the Bleed class at Sanford Health in Sioux Falls said they’d like to make bleeding-control skills as common as CPR.

-Anyone can be a first responder if they learn proper bleeding-control techniques, including how to use their hands, dressing and tourniquets, said Sanford Health surgeon Gary Timmerman, M.D., and injury prevention coordinator Carly Farner-Cordell, MSN, RNBC.
+Anyone can be a first responder if they learn proper methods to stop bleeding, including how to correctly apply pressure, dress a wound and apply a tourniquet, said Sanford Health surgeon Gary Timmerman, M.D., and injury prevention coordinator Carly Farner-Cordell, MSN, RNBC.

 How to Stop the Bleed